waitinfuture/odps/intl.en-US/User Guide/SQL/Type conversion.md

 **Note:**

 -   In the value range of each unit, if the first digit is 0, it cannot be ignored.
-For example, `2014-1-9 12:12:12` is an invalid Datetime format and it cannot be converted from the STRING type to the Datetime type.
+For example, `2014-1-9 12:12:12` is an invalid DATETIME format and it cannot be converted from the STRING type to the DATETIME type.
 It must be written as `2014-01-09  12:12:12`.
--   Only the String type that meets the preceding format requirements can be converted to the Datetime type.
-For example, `cast(“2013-12-31 02:34:34” as  datetime)` converts`2013-12-31 02:34:34`of the String type to the Datetime type.
-Similarly, when the Datetime type is converted to the String type, the default conversion format is yyyy-mm-dd hh:mi:ss.
+-   Only the STRING type that meets the preceding format requirements can be converted to the DATETIME type.
+For example, `cast(“2013-12-31 02:34:34” as  datetime)` converts`2013-12-31 02:34:34`of the STRING type to the DATETIME type.
+Similarly, when the DATETIME type is converted to the STRING type, the default conversion format is yyyy-mm-dd hh:mi:ss.

 For example, the following conversions return an exception: